spacebeam/research/web/spacebeam.org/content/updates/links.md

-title: Elements in Coordination
+title: The Elements Of Coordination
 date: 2020-01-12
 description: In a crude way division of work is concerned with breaking a big task into smaller ones.

-In a crude way division of work is concerned with breaking a big task into smaller ones.
+Division of work is concerned with breaking a big task into smaller ones.
 The resulting activities are therefore interconnected or linked.

 Coordination is the process of facilitation these linked activities.